blinkbitcoin/dev.blink.sv/src/pages/index.md

-# Welcome to the Blink Developer Documentation
+# Welcome to the Blink API Documentation

 Empowering Bitcoin Adoption Worldwide with the Blink API